Home / Questions / How can I become a counselor for reverse mortgages?

 Dear Jennifer,

 I hope you're doing well.
-Your message touches on an important topic regarding the roles of Licensed Loan Officers and counselors within the framework established by the Department of Housing and Urban Development (HUD).
-It's crucial to understand that HUD has specific guidelines that differentiate between these roles, significantly counseling reverse mortgage borrowers.
+Your question raises an important point about the roles of Licensed Loan Officers and HUD-approved counselors in the reverse mortgage process.
+HUD has strict guidelines that differentiate these roles, particularly in the counseling of reverse mortgage borrowers.

-HUD mandates that the counseling process for reverse mortgage borrowers be conducted independently to ensure borrowers receive impartial and comprehensive advice.
-This is why HUD prohibits loan originators from acting as counselors to their clients.
-Instead, originators must provide borrowers with a list of approved counselors, including nationwide and local options, ensuring borrowers have the freedom to choose their counselor without any influence or steering from the loan originator.
+HUD mandates that reverse mortgage counseling be conducted independently to ensure borrowers receive impartial advice.
+Loan originators cannot serve as counselors for their clients, as this would create a conflict of interest.
+Instead, lenders are required to provide borrowers with a list of HUD-approved counselors, allowing them to choose freely without any influence from the lender.